leomonta/Python_cpp_builder/README.md

 If the `pre` key is present in `scripts` execute the given script

-Lists of of the files that are in the `source_dirs` and select only the one that can be compiled (e.g. .c, .cpp. .h) and have been modified
+Lists all of the files that are in the `source_dirs` and select only the one that can be compiled (e.g. .c, .cpp. .h) and have been modified
 > Early exit if no files to compile are found

 Create a thread that calls the given compiler with all of the correct arguments for each file that needs to be compiled